 "Ride a fine horse, to Banbury Cross, to see a fine lady upon a white horse.
 With rings on her fingers and bells on her toes, she shall have music wherever she goes."

 My English-born mum used to sing this famous English nursery rhyme while bouncing me on her knee.
 So anything English holds a special place in my heart!
 Most people visiting Busch Gardens Europe stop here first.

-How about attending the Sesame Street Pirates 3D show at a recreation of Shakespeare's round Globe Theater?
+How about attending the Elmo Rocks show at a recreation of Shakespeare's round Globe Theater?
 It's blissfully cool on a hot day, entertaining enough for the adults, and the kids will especially love the 3D effects (you may even get a little bit wet!).

 Get your photo taken while posing by a typical red telephone booth, overlooked by St. Stephen's clocktower.
 Banbury Cross also includes The Squire's Galley, which serves breakfast and lunch, a funnel cake shop (hardly English food, but still delicious), an ice cream shop, and a candy store.

 Tip #2: most park guest services at Busch Garden Williamsburg VA--such as pet care, Passport Sales, and Guest Relations-- are located in England/Banbury Cross.
 The Lost Child station is located in France just beyond Trapper's Smokehouse and before you get to the Caribou Train Station.